 Do you know if you have a fixed or growth mindset?
 Do you know what I’m talking about?

-Identifying how your mindset is currently set is the first step to understanding it.
+Identifying how your mind is currently set is the first step to understanding it.
 Once you know what your mindset is, you can work on making the most of it, pushing yourself to reach your full potential.
 Here I share what each is and how you can identify each mindset.

 A fixed mindset is when people believe their qualities are fixed traits and therefore cannot change.
 This type of person often documents their intelligence and talents rather than working to develop and improve them.
 They tend to believe that talent alone leads to success and effort is not required.
 When someone has a fixed mindset, they want to seem intelligent.
 This type of person believes they are born with a fixed level of intelligence that cannot be modified.
 Their greatest fear is appearing dumb as they don’t have the belief they can redeem themselves.
 If you have a fixed mindset, you will find yourself saying things like the following phrases: